absmach/supermq-docs/docs/events.md

 ---

 In order to be easily integratable system, SuperMQ is using [Redis Streams][redis-streams] as an event log for event sourcing.
-Services that are publishing events to Redis Streams are `users` service, `things` service, `bootstrap` service and `mqtt` adapter.
+Services that are publishing events to Redis Streams are `users` service, `clients` service, `bootstrap` service and `mqtt` adapter.

 ## Users Service